-The 2018 Plan provides that awards may be granted to key employees, non-employee directors, and consultants and advisors of the Company and certain of its subsidiaries.
+The 2020 Plan provides that awards may be granted to key employees, non-employee directors, and consultants and advisors of the Company and certain of its subsidiaries.
 Key employees include officers or other employees of the Company and certain of its subsidiaries who, in the opinion of the Committee, can contribute significantly to the growth and profitability of, or perform services of major importance to, the Company and its subsidiaries.
 Consultants and advisors include certain individuals providing bona fide consulting or advisory services to the Company or certain of its subsidiaries.
-If shareholders approve this proposal, seventeen employees and four non-employee directors would be eligible to receive awards under the 2018 Plan, as of March 7, 2018.
-In addition, although consultants and advisors are eligible to receive awards under the 2019 Plan, the Company has historically not granted awards to consultants and advisors.
-The Committee would consider, on a case-by-case basis, whether individual consultants or advisors would be eligible for awards under the 2018 Plan.
+If shareholders approve this proposal, as of March 31, 2020, approximately 20 employees, five non-employee directors, two individual consultants and three advisors would be eligible to receive awards under the 2020 Plan.
+The Committee would consider, on a case-by-case basis, whether individual consultants or advisors would be eligible for awards under the 2020 Plan.